 Assignment 5-6 (10 points)

 Read the article “A Comprehensive Process for Linear Referencing” (URISA Journal Vol. 19, No. 2, 2007).
 The article begins on page 41.
 After you have read the article, submit an M.S.
-Word document to Assignment 5-6 in Canvas which answers the following questions:
+Word document (no more than 300 words) to Assignment 5-6 in Canvas which answers the following questions:

-- According to the authors, what four elements comprise a LRS?
+- According to the authors, what four elements comprise an LRS?
 (2 points)

 - Is an address an example of an LRM?
 Why or why not?
 (2 points)

 - How does Richardson’s decision to maintain a “quasi-carriageway” representation of their street network impact the number of event records they need to maintain?
 (2 points)

 - What do the authors mean when they say “the GIS data is the datum”?
 (2 points)